SpeechTherapy.org › Find a Speech Therapist

 Looking for speech therapy in Australia?

 This directory covers the United States only.
-Australian families and adults can access speech therapy through the National Disability Insurance Scheme.
-See our complete guide to NDIS speech therapy — including who qualifies, how funding works, and how to find a registered provider near you.
+Australian families can find NDIS-registered speech pathologists through our NDIS speech therapy guide — including who qualifies, how funding works, and how to find a registered provider near you.

 Browse Speech Therapy Providers by State